wolframhorn/wolframhorn.github.io/content/authors/admin/_index.md

 bio:

 # Interests to show in About widget
-#interests:
-#- International Macroeconomics
+interests:
+- Monetary and Fiscal Policy
-#- Macro-Finance
+- Macro-Finance
-#- Monetary Economics
-#- Firm Dynamics
+- Firm Dynamics

 # Education to show in About widget
 education: